-You can call 0300 790 0599 Monday - Friday: 8.30am - 16:00 to check the progress of your referral or to cancel an appointment that you no longer require. *Please note that you cannot self-refer by calling this number, please instead complete the self – referral form below.
+You can call 0300 790 0599 (Monday - Friday: 8.30am – 12.30) to check the progress of your referral or to cancel an appointment that you no longer require.

 ‘Cauda Equina Syndrome’, although rare, can cause a permanent change to your bladder and/or bowel function, or foot strength.
-Cauda equina syndrome is a condition which occurs when the nerves at the base of the spinal cord become squeezed in the spinal canal.
+Cauda equina syndrome is a condition that occurs when the nerves at the base of the spinal cord become squeezed in the spinal canal.
 This can happen quite suddenly or gradually.
 It can cause pain in the lower back and/or legs, numbness or weakness in one or both legs, in the buttocks or between the legs (the ‘saddle region’).
 It can also cause problems with bladder or bowel control and sexual function.

-IF you are suffering with low back pain and if you have any changes regarding the following since your pain started;
+If you are suffering with low back pain and if you have any changes regarding the following since your pain started;

-- Bladder or bowel function (i.e., Increasing difficulty when you try to urinate, increasing difficulty when you try to stop or control your flow of urine, loss of sensation when you pass urine, leaking urine or recent need to use pads, inabilityof knowing when your bladder is either full or empty, inability to stop bowel movement or leaking, loss of sensation when you pass a bowel motion)
+- Bladder or bowel function (i.e., Increasing difficulty when you try to urinate, increasing difficulty when you try to stop or control your flow of urine, loss of sensation when you pass urine, leaking urine or recent need to use pads, inability of knowing when your bladder is either full or empty, inability to stop bowel movement or leaking, loss of sensation when you pass a bowel motion)